c0mradich/School_Project/README.md

 ![Room](/assets/Examples/room.png)
 ![Adding_room](/assets/Examples/Adding_Room.png)

+# 📚 Classroom Manager

-Classroom Manager is a sleek, intuitive web application designed to simplify the management of classrooms and learning spaces.
-Whether you're a teacher, school admin, or project manager, this tool lets you quickly organize classroom layouts, track furniture, and upload room photos for visual reference — all in one place.
+**Classroom Manager** is a modern, intuitive web application designed to simplify the management of classrooms and learning spaces.
+It helps teachers, school administrators, and project managers efficiently organize rooms, track furniture, and store visual references — all in one centralized system.

+---

+## ✨ Overview

+Managing classrooms with spreadsheets and notes is inefficient and error-prone.
+Classroom Manager digitizes this process by providing a clean, responsive interface and a scalable full-stack architecture built for real-world usage.

+The application focuses on usability, performance, and clean architecture.

+---

-🚀 Features
+## 🚀 Features

+- 🏫 **Room Management**
-Add & Manage Rooms – Create classrooms with custom names, number of tables, and chairs.
+  Create and manage classrooms with custom names, number of tables, and chairs.

-Photo Upload – Attach images for each room to visualize the layout.
+- 🖼 **Photo & File Upload**
+  Upload and attach room photos and files for visual layout reference.

+- 📱 **Responsive Design**
-Responsive Design – Works perfectly on desktop, tablet, and mobile devices.
+  Fully optimized for desktop, tablet, and mobile devices.

+- 🎨 **Modern UI / UX**
-Modern UI – Minimalistic orange-grey theme with smooth animations and interactive forms.
+  Minimalistic orange-grey theme with smooth animations and interactive forms.

-TypeScript + React + Next.js – Fully typed and scalable frontend architecture.
+- ⚡ **Scalable Architecture**
+  Designed for easy extension and future features.

+---

-💡 Why This Project?
+## 🧠 Why This Project?

-This project is a practical showcase of full-stack development skills, combining:
+This project demonstrates practical **full-stack development skills**, including:

-Frontend interactivity with React Hooks (useState, useRef)
+- React Hooks for state and form handling (`useState`, `useRef`)

-File management with live feedback (filename display, preview potential)
+- File upload handling with live feedback

-Modern CSS techniques: floating labels, adaptive layouts, shadows, and hover effects

-Scalable project structure for real-world web apps
+- Cloud-based storage integration
+- Clean separation of frontend, backend, and storage layers
+- Production-ready deployment workflow

+It is built not as a demo, but as a foundation for a real product.

+---

-🛠 Tech Stack
+## 🛠 Tech Stack

-Frontend: Next.js, React, TypeScript, CSS

-Backend: (Optional) Flask / Python

-Version Control: Git
+### Frontend
+- **Next.js**
+- **React**
+- **TypeScript**
+- **Modern CSS**
+- Deployment: **Vercel**

+### Backend
+- Hosted on **Render**
+- **PostgreSQL** as the main database
+- REST API architecture (ready for expansion)

+### Storage
+- **Supabase**
+- Secure storage for photos and files

+### Tools
+- **Git** for version control
+- Modular project structure for team development

+---

+## 📦 Architecture